fcard/ExpressionPatterns.jl/README.md

 See [the examples](./examples/) or [the tests](./test/) for more uses.

-Y'all should also check [MacroTools](https://github.com/MikeInnes/MacroTools.jl), which inspired me to remake and publicize this in the first place!
+Y'all should also check [MacroTools](https://github.com/MikeInnes/MacroTools.jl), which inspired me to remake and publish this in the first place!